matthewjwhitney/neighborhood-map-react-app/README.md

   - [superagent](https://github.com/visionmedia/superagent)
   - [Bootstrap v4.1](https://getbootstrap.com/docs/4.1/getting-started/introduction/)

+## Installation and usage

+Clone the project from my GitHub profile, unzip, open your terminal, cd into the folder, run <code>npm install</code> to download the dependencies, and then refer to the create-react-app instructions that i've included below for usage.
+Running <code>npm start</code> will begin the development mode and serve the compiled application to your browser at [http://localhost:3000](http://localhost:3000).

-## This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+#### This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

   Below you will find some information on how to perform common tasks.<br>
   You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).